 Marina Rosenfeld, Teenage Lontano (CD Room40, 2021)

-In 2008, for the Whitney Biennial, the New York composer and sound artist Marina Rosenfeld (born in 1968) "reworked" Lontano, the famous score for large orchestra by the Hungarian György Ligeti (1967), by adapting it for a choir of teenagers (guided by headphones) and an electroacoustic environment.
-The result is more than just "surprising": the alchemy works fully between the electronic textures and these seraphic voices that seem all the more... spectral.
+In 2008, for the Whitney Biennial, New York composer and sound artist Marina Rosenfeld (b.
+1968) "reworked" Lontano, the famous score for large orchestra by Hungarian composer György Ligeti (1967), adapting it for a choir of teenagers (guided by headphones) and an electroacoustic environment.
+The result is more than simply "surprising": the alchemy between the electronic textures and these seraphic voices works perfectly, making them seem all the more... spectral.

 François Robin & Mathias Delplanque, L'Ombre de la bête (CD À la zim !, 2022)